 How to submit

 Right now, keeping overhead low, all submissions are through email.
 Be sure to place the word “Submission” in your subject line.
-We like the Shunn Format for manuscripts, but we’re not picky.
+We like something resembling the Shunn Format if possible, but we’re not picky.
 Pasting this shit into email is tough, we know, so just do the best you can.
 An address helps – not only so we can brag about our submissions from all over the world, but also it tells us where we’ll be mailing your check, should you be accepted.
 (But yeah, we also use PayPal).
 Place your cover letter at the top of the email body, and then copy and paste your story into the rest of the body of the email.
 Please don’t email us an attachment.
 We will not open it (We’re old, but we’re not boomers).

 We are seeking fiction between 100 and 3,000 words.
 Submit longer works at your own risk.